Re-Examining Suboxone: Benefits and Risks of Buprenorphine

 Treatment Outcomes for Suboxone

-Since its approval for use in opioid addiction treatment, there has been ample clinical effort to prove the efficacy of Suboxone when administered within a responsible, controlled and clinically appropriate paradigm.
+Since its approval for use in opioid addiction treatment, several clinical studies have investigated the efficacy of Suboxone when administered within a responsible, controlled, and clinically appropriate paradigm.
 One of these efforts includes a 2014 study from Baltimore’s Medstar Union Hospital Department of Internal Medicine, which found that Suboxone is an effective treatment method for heroin addiction and is a viable outpatient therapy option.
 Other data from the Pew Research Center indicates that medication-assisted treatment with Suboxone and select other drugs is the most viable form of treatment for opioid use disorder when combined with other interventions like behavioral rehab and ongoing psychiatric treatment.
 It’s important to realize that Suboxone or any other type of buprenorphine maintenance medication is not meant to supplant any other element of treatment.

 Risks of Buprenorphine and Suboxone